 Oahu in a Nutshell

-Oahu evokes a strong reaction: people either love it or they hate it.
+Oahu evokes a strong reaction: people either love it or hate it.
 It’s hard to find someone who is in between.

 Unlike the other Hawaiian islands, Oahu is densely populated.
 The capital, Honolulu, is located on the island and has a population of nearly 1 million people.
 Compare that to Maui with a population of 144,000.
 Oahu also gets the majority of visitors each year.
 According to the Hawaii Tourism Authority, 60% of people who traveled to Hawaii in 2019 visited Oahu.